AnshAB5/Convolve-Epoch-1-/README.md

 ## Further Improvements

-While the hackathon has concluded, there is always room for further improvements and enhancements to the model and perhaps a transformer based model might have been more accurate.
+While the hackathon has concluded, there is always room for further improvements and enhancements to the model.

 ### This copy of the notebook got us a rank of 73 out of 2244 registrated participants, it had a test accuracy of 0.92555 in the hidden test dataset